 Which GPS Watch Is Best for Multi-Day Backpacking Routes?

 For routes of three days or more without access to charging, the Coros Apex 2 Pro is the best all-round choice.
 Its 75-hour GPS battery covers five consecutive eight-hour hiking days on a single charge with 35 hours to spare.
 At 53 g it is virtually imperceptible on the wrist after the first hour on trail.
+Before you trust those numbers, run your own itinerary through our hiking time calculator to estimate daily moving hours and match them against a watch's rated battery.
 Download regional maps via the Coros app before departure — each country is roughly 300–500 MB and requires Wi-Fi to load.

 The Garmin Fenix 8 Solar justifies its $899 price specifically on remote routes where satellite messaging is a real safety need.
 Its inReach integration enables two-way texting and SOS without mobile signal, combining navigation and communication in one device.
 A separate dedicated satellite communicator provides the same SOS capability at lower cost but adds 100–200 g to your kit.
-On well-marked routes like the Appalachian Trail or Tour du Mont Blanc, the Coros saves $450 with no meaningful capability loss.
+On well-marked routes like the Appalachian Trail, the exposed Franconia Ridge Trail in New Hampshire, or the Tour du Mont Blanc, the Coros saves $450 with no meaningful capability loss.

 Can a GPS Watch Replace a Dedicated GPS Device for Hiking?